Space is at such a premium in the bathroom that your decorations must be functional as well as eye-pleasing.

 Replace rusted, old, or unsightly faucet and light fixtures.
 While this is not an inexpensive option, it does make a world of difference.
 And while you're at it, consider a new showerhead or new faucet and handles for the sink.

 Add light.
 It opens up a small space and adds interest.
 A recessed spotlight is a low-profile option.
-Wall sconces are an elegant choice for half baths and gust baths.
+Wall sconces are an elegant choice for half-baths and guest baths.

-For the ultimate finishing touch to your bathroom decorating, add a small decorative bud vase and fill it with a flower fresh from the garden.
+Add a small decorative bud vase and fill it with a flower fresh from the garden as a finishing touch.